 - Must be able to work with culturally diverse populations and can relate to people with respect for their individuality.

 - Maturity and experience working successfully with young children and their families.

 - Non-judgmental and accepting, and willing to relate to families from a strength- based model even in an apparently chaotic family environment.

 EDUCATIONAL AND WORK EXPERIENCE REQUIREMENTS:

-- Completion of an Associate Arts Degree is required with greater weight given to people with a Bachelor of Arts Degree with an emphasis in social services and/or psychology.
+- Completion of an Associate Degree is required with greater weight given to people with a Bachelor Degree with an emphasis in social services and/or psychology.

-- At least two years’ experience in a social services or home visiting in particular.
+- At least two years experience in social services or home visiting.
 Experience may be substituted for education.

 - Data entry in program specific database will be required.

 Please submit an email with resume, a completed YCCA job application, a list of current references and a cover letter, as separate attachments to: YCCAjobs@gmail.com.
 Write “Family Support Specialist (FSS)” in the subject line of your email.
 Your resume, application, references and cover letter must all be received, as attachments, in order to be considered.
 YCCA job application can be downloaded here: https://www.yolokids.org/career-opportunities